Getting in touch

 You can find live information on your flight on our flight information pages.

-You can find live departures information on our flight information pages.
+You can find live departure information on our flight information pages.
 When you land on the page, toggle between 'departures' and 'arrivals' to find the information you are looking for.
 You can also track flights using our official Glasgow Airport App

-If your flight has been cancelled please contact your airline who will be able to assist.
+If your flight has been canceled please contact your airline who will be able to assist.
 You will find a list of airlines on our airline page here.
 Select the airline you are flying with and locate their details on the bottom of the page.